(A) Policy statement and purpose

 The effect of drugs or alcohol varies from person to person, but any of the following signs indicate that a person may be incapacitated: slurred or incomprehensible speech, stumbling or unsteady walking, falling, episodes of unconsciousness (as distinct from a subsequent failure of memory), vomiting, or incontinence.

-The title IX coordinator and deputy coordinators, the members of the the title IX and sexual misconduct board, each investigator, and any person designated by a recipient to facilitate an alternative informal resolution process, must not have a conflict of interest or bias for or against complainants or respondents generally or any individual complainant or respondent.
+The title IX coordinator and deputy coordinators, decision-makers, investigators, and any person designated by a recipient to facilitate an informal resolution process, must not have a conflict of interest or bias for or against complainants or respondents generally or any individual complainant or respondent.

-The title IX cordinator and deputy coordinators, the members of the title IX and sexual misconduct board, each investigator, and any person designated to facilitate an alternative informal resolution process must receive training on: the definitions of sexual harassment and prohibited conduct in this policy and in 34 CFR 106.30; the scope of BGSUs education programs and activities; how to conduct an investigation and resolution process including hearings, appeals, and informal resolution processes, as applicable; and on how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
+The title IX cordinator and deputy coordinators, decision-makers, investigators, and any person designated to facilitate an informal resolution process must receive training on: the definitions of sexual harassment and prohibited conduct in this policy and in 34 CFR 106.30; the scope of BGSUs education programs and activities; how to conduct an investigation and resolution process including hearings, appeals, and informal resolution processes, as applicable; and on how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.

-The materials used to train the title IX coordinator and deputy coordinators, the members of the title IX and sexual misconduct board, each investigator, and any person designated by a recipient to facilitate an alternative informal resolution process, must not rely on sex stereotypes and must promote impartial investigations and adjudications of formal complaints of sexual harassment and prohibited conduct.
+The materials used to train the title IX coordinator and deputy coordinators, decision-makers, investigators, and any person designated by a recipient to facilitate an informal resolution process, must not rely on sex stereotypes and must promote impartial investigations and adjudications of formal complaints of sexual harassment and prohibited conduct.

-All members of the title IX and sexual misconduct board, including anyone who will serve as the chair of a hearing panel, must receive training on any technology to be used at a live hearing and on issues of relevance of questions and evidence, including when questions and evidence about the complainants sexual predisposition or prior sexual behavior are not relevant.
+All decision-makers, including anyone who will serve as the chair of a hearing board, must receive training on any technology to be used at a live hearing and on issues of relevance of questions and evidence, including when questions and evidence about the complainants sexual predisposition or prior sexual behavior are not relevant.

 All investigators must receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence.

 Promptly after learning of a report of prohibited conduct, the title IX coordinator or designee will contact the complainant confidentially to discuss the availability of supportive measures with or without the filing of a formal complaint.
-The title IX coordinator will consider the complainants wishes with respect to supportive measures and will implement supportive measures in accordance with paragraph (D) of this policy.
+The title IX coordinator will consider the complainants wishes with respect to supportive measures and will implement supportive measures in accordance with paragraph (E) of this rule.

 The title IX coordinator or designee will also explain to the complainant the process for filing a formal complaint.
 If the conduct reported to the title IX coordinator or designee does not appear to be prohibited conduct within the scope of this policy, any information gathered during the intake process may be reported to the office of the dean of students or other appropriate authority and the complainant may be referred there without affecting the complainants right to choose to file a formal complaint.